-At 31st October 2018, there are 26 entries on the Worcester City Self-Build and Custom Housebuilding Register, and headline data is provided below:
+At 31st October 2019, there are 34 entries on the Worcester City Self Build and Custom Housebuilding Register, and headline data is provided below:

-i) Part 1 / Part 2
+i) Part 1/ Part 2

-There are 17 entries on Part 1 and 9 entries on Part 2 of the Worcester City Self-Build and Custom Housebuilding Register.
-This shows a percentage decrease of people on Part 1 of the register on the previous year from 75% to 65%.
+There are 17 entries on Part 1 and 17 entries on Part 2 of the Worcester City Self-Build and Custom Housebuilding Register.
+The number of people on Part 1 of the register has not altered.
+However, there has been an increase of 10 entries of Part 2 of the register.

-ii) Individuals / Associations
+ii) Individuals/ Associations

-All 26 entries on the Worcester City Self-Build and Custom Housebuilding Register are individuals; there are no associations.
+Of the 34 entries on the Worcester City Self-Build and Custom Housebuilding Register there are 34 individuals and no association.

-iii) Type of Project Sought
+iii) Types of Projects Sought

-The most common answer for the question "Which project type would you prefer to be a part of?" is 'No Preference' with 12 respondents selecting this option, making 46.15% of the total respondents.
+The most common answer for the question "Which project type would you prefer to be a part of?" is 'No Preference' with 20 respondents selecting this option, making 58.82% of the total respondents.
 A further 10 entries stated that they are seeking a 'standalone, individual Self-Build plot'.
 Interest on plots as part of a wider community self build project yielded a smaller percentages with only 2 respondents opting for this type of project.
 Finally, two of the respondents have detailed "Other" preferences - one suggesting that "I already have a self-build plot subject to planning permission" and the other "conversion of brown site".